 What will my closing cost?

 The costs of a transaction vary for buyers and sellers.
-In both cases attorney's fees are generally only small percentages of the closing costs.
-For most sellers, conveyance taxes payable on the transaction comprise the largest portion of Sellers' costs.
-For Buyers using a mortgage loan to purchase their homes, bank fees (which should be disclosed by the mortgage lender to the Buyer early in the loan process, via a "Good Faith Estimate" of closing costs), title insurance and escrows can be the greatest part of the Buyer's costs.
-At Willinger, Willinger & Bucci, P.C., we will always advise you, at the time we are retained and in writing, of our attorneys' fees for the transaction.
+In both cases, attorney’s fees are generally only small percentages of the closing costs.
+For most sellers, conveyance taxes payable on the transaction comprise the largest portion of the seller’s costs.
+For buyers using a mortgage loan to purchase their homes, bank fees (which should be disclosed by the mortgage lender to the buyer early in the loan process via a “Good Faith Estimate” of closing costs), title insurance, and escrows can be the most significant part of the buyer’s costs.
+At Willinger, Willinger & Bucci, P.C., we will always advise you, at the time we are retained and in writing, of our attorneys’ fees for the transaction.

 My bank is requiring me to pay an “escrow” every month with my mortgage payment.
 Why?
 What is it for?